Jeremiah Brent

 Jeremiah Brent (born Jeremy Clevenger Johnson; November 24, 1984) is an American interior designer and television personality.
 He founded his design firm Jeremiah Brent Design (JBD) in 2011, a full-service interior design firm based in Los Angeles and New York City.
 He stars in the TLC series Nate & Jeremiah by Design (2017) and as the event designer in the Netflix reality series Say I Do (2020).
-Most recently Jeremiah stars as the Interior Designer on Queer Eye Season 9.
+Most recently Jeremiah stars as the Interior Designer on Queer Eye Seasons 9 and 10.

 Early life and education

 The son of Gwen A. Johnson and Terry Johnson, Brent was born and raised in Modesto, California.
 Growing up, his father was a deputy sheriff in Modesto and his mother was a paralegal in San Francisco.
 Brent is a 2002 graduate of Modesto High School, where he went by the name Jeremy Johnson.
 While at Modesto High, Brent was active in drama, speech and debate.

 In 2004 at the age of 19, he moved to Los Angeles.
 Brent spent his first year living on friends' couches and in his Jeep.
 His first apartment was across the street from Covenant House, a shelter for homeless teens, which he later helped redesign.